hongyusu/hongyusu.github.io/_posts/2015-10-13-spark-with-python-collaborative-filtering.md

 {:toc}

+# Collaborative filtering with ALS

-# Collaborative filtering in Spark MLlib
+The algorithm implemented for collaborative filtering (CF) in Spark MLlib is _Alternative Least Squares (ALS) with Weight Regularization_.

-The algorithm implemented for collaborative filtering (CF) in Scala MLlib is 'Alternative Least Squares (ALS) with Weight Regularization'.
-The algorithm is described in the research paper ['Large-scale Parallel Collaborative Filtering for the Netflix Prize'](http://dl.acm.org/citation.cfm?id=1424269).
-I would assume some other better algorithms do exist out there.
+The algorithm is described in the research paper _['Large-scale Parallel Collaborative Filtering for the Netflix Prize'](http://dl.acm.org/citation.cfm?id=1424269)_.
+I would assume there exist better algorithm out there.
 However, ALS is the one implemented in MLlib.
-So don't complaint.
+So be it.
+I just try to sketch the general idea of the algorithm as in the following bullet list.
+Interesting read can go to other external reference for a comprehensive story.

 - The idea is similar as matrix factorization.
-In particular, ALS assumes that the rating matrix $$R$$ can be factorized into two matrices, a user-preference matrix $$U$$ and a preference-rating matrix $$M$$.
+In particular, ALS assumes that the rating matrix $$R$$ can be factorized into two _non-negative_ matrices, a user-preference matrix $$U$$ and a preference-rating matrix $$M$$.
+The intuition behind is that the non-negative matrix operation will correspond to a linear combination only in terms of additions.
+In addition, the additivity property is quite natural in real world applications, e.g., topic modelling in which a document is comprised with a collection of topics, image classification in which an image is essentially a collection of objects.
 - The loss function used in ALS is so called _rooted mean square error (RMSE)_ defined as

    $$\mathcal{L}(R,U,M) = \frac{1}{n}\sum_{i,j}(r_{i,j} - <u_{i},m_{j}>)^2$$,